"We saw more species of birds than I had expected, and some good animals too, particularly the wolves and hyenas.

 THE SOUTH AND YABELLO

 We drive through camel country as we continue on our circuit round south-east Ethiopia.
 The highly localised White-tailed Swallow can be found here along with many other interesting species.
 We then head north looking for Vulturine Guineafowl and Streseman’s Bush-crow.
 The bush-crow is quite common within its range.
 A few kilometres before Yabello town we arrive at Borana Lodge for a two night stay.
-This is another new lodge and the accommodation is in very well appointed chalets.
+The accommodation is in very well appointed chalets.
 The extensive grounds hold a large number of species including Streseman’s Bush-crow, nesting Tawny Eagle, Bearded and Nubian Woodpeckers, African Scops Owl, Pearl-spotted Owlet, Crested Francolin and Orange-bellied Parrot.
 Various doves and small birds such as the Purple Grenadier can be seen around the restaurant.

 AWASSA AND BEYOND

-We then cross the mountainous coffee-growing area and descend into the lower Rift Valley, arriving in Awassa in the afternoon.
+We cross the mountainous coffee-growing area and descend into the lower Rift Valley, arriving in Awassa in the afternoon.
 We will birdwatch in a local park, looking for waterbirds such as White-backed Duck, African Pygmy Goose and Hottentot Teal.
-The next day we will birdwatch around Lake Awassa and also spend time in the hotel grounds, which are excellent for birds.
-On day 16 we drive back to the capital where we will stay overnight.
+The next morning we will birdwatch around Lake Awassa and also in the hotel grounds, which are excellent for birds.
+In the afternoon we drive back to the capital where we will stay overnight.
 We then have a full day birding the area north of Addis.
 We will drive through the plains up to the Jemma Gorge where we will look for Gelada Baboons, Ruppell’s Black Chat, Lammergeier, Spot-breasted Lapwing and many more species.
 We then drive back to Addis for our late evening flight back to the UK.

 CLIMATE AND PACE